Mvichelie/Machine-Learning-Advanced/README.md

 # Machine-Learning-Advanced Assignment 1
+Note, I have all of my scripts  and the output files in the server in my home as well the the ocd_model.pth.
+These are all located in a folder named scripts.
+I cannot push it here due to some access permissions.
+I have only run those scripts through the terminal and the server.

 To split the data set, I have a script called split_dataset.py. run this in the terminal: